Durham Market Analysis

 Let’s look at the latest SNLR in to see where we’ve landed and what sort of market we start next month with in Durham.

-The first of our three predictive stats is the sales to new list ratio (or SNLR) which decreased in February, going down by 4% to 61%, which is effectively a 5% decrease in one month.
+The first of our three predictive stats is the sales to new list ratio (or SNLR) which decreased in September, going down by 10% to 34%, which is effectively a 22% decrease in one month.
 This is not a significant enough change that it is likely to impact prices next month, however we do need to also consider what sort of market the current SNLR lands us in this month.
-In this case, given the SNLR of 61% we would describe Durham as a bit of a a seller’s market but not far off from being balanced.
-In such a market, there is moderate likelihood that the average price will rise next month.
-When we combine the change from last month with the current SNLR, there is moderate chance that prices will rise next month in Durham.
+In this case, given the SNLR of 34% we would describe Durham as a buyer’s market.
+In such a market, there is moderate likelihood that the that the average price will drop next month.
+When we combine the change from last month with the current SNLR, there is moderate chance that prices will drop next month in Durham.

 As we turn to active listings, we need to be clear about what that means.
 The number used for active listings is the number of actual, currently for sale properties at the end of the month.
 This number is therefore comprised of the older listings already on the market at the start of the month, plus any new listings that didn’t sell in the month, less any older or new listings that did sell before the end of the month.